tungtokyo1108/I-SVVS/README.md

     - datasetA_microbiome-tree.qza: microbiome phylogenetic tree for dataset A
 - Please follow instructions in the [haddad_osa github repo](https://github.com/knightlab-analyses/haddad_osa/) to get OTU tables, metabolome and microbiome phylogenetic tree for datasets B.
 - Please follow instructions in the [MicrobiomeHD github repo](https://github.com/cduvallet/microbiomeHD) to get OTU tables, metabolome and microbiome phylogenetic tree for datasets C.

+### Source code

+All of the code is in the ```src/``` folder, you can use to re-make the analyses in the paper:

+- Integrated_SVVS.py: file contains Python codes for I-SVVS algorithm that analyze microbiome and metabolome datasets.
+- DMM_SVVS.py: file contains Python codes for analyzing only microbiome.
+- GMM_SVVS.py: file contains Python codes for analyzing only metabolome.

+If you have any problem, please contact me via email: dangthanhtung91@vn-bml.com